lisboalien/testcafe_ninjaone/README.md

 · Reload the page and verify the element is no longer visible and it doesn’t exist in the DOM.
 ```

-The same way as rename, I sorted both the endpoint and the UI to be sure that they are showing the same order of registers to see if the last device was really deleted.
+Similar to the rename operation, I sorted both the endpoint results and the UI display to confirm they show the same order of records.

-As it is not impossible to have 2 devices with different names but same types and capacity, I am not checking the type and capacity to see if they are not the same as the deleted one.
+This is to verify if the last device was indeed deleted.
+Given the possibility of having two devices with different names but identical types and capacities, I avoided using type and capacity as criteria for confirming the deletion.

 ### General comments
-I put this `getTestCounter()` function at the beggining of the test name to make it better to see in reports, specially if we have dinamically generated tests.

-The problem is that with testcafe extensions it makes it difficult to see the test names, so I left it like that for now until I see a better solution.
+I introduced the getTestCounter() function at the beginning of each test name to enhance report readability, especially for dynamically generated tests.
+However, this approach has a drawback when using TestCafe extensions, as it complicates the visibility of test names.
+I plan to maintain this method for the time being, pending a more effective solution.